haskellfoundation/error-message-index/message-index/messages/GHC-77037/index.md

 introduced: 9.6.1
 ---

-If an import statement brings identifiers into scope, but those constructors are not explicitly listed, then they might become ambiguous in the future.
+If an import statement brings identifiers into scope, but those identifiers are not explicitly listed, then they might become ambiguous in the future.